jfgid/TagSystem/README.md

 2199:abaaaaaabbabbbabbbabaaaaaabbabbbabbbabaaaaaabbabbbabbbabaaaabbabbbabaaaaaabbabbbabbbab:86
 ```
 Can we easily detect a cycle in this sequence by using the Unix utilities ?
 The answer is yes as shown below.
-We extract in a file the words that appear several times in the generated sequence by the commands :
+We can extract in a file the words if they exist that appear several times in the generated sequence by the commands :
 ```
 $ ./test/genPostTagLoop 2200 > postag-2200.txt